edwinliiiii/Password-Generator/README.md

 2. Navigate to home directory of the repo on your local device
 3. Run ./xkcdpwgen for a default password, or ./xkcdpwgen -h for customization menu

+Note: Make sure a python3 interpretor is installed on your host!

 ![Picture](./instruction.png)
 ![Picture](./instruction2.png)